|

 matter of executing a command using the command console.
 The commands shown below can be

-file to avoid having to retype the command.
+used to start Mamba and can also be used to create a .CMDor.BATfile to avoid having to retype the command.
 For clarity assume that the Mamba archive

 c:\> cd c:\INSTALL_DIR\mamba-1.1